 Disparities in the risk of dying from COVID-19

-A PHE report highlighted disparities in risk of death from COVID-19 that disproportionately affect people who use social care services and the social care workforce.
-Commissioners need to understand these disparities and the impact on those most affected to ensure responses address these risk factors to protect people and protect the workforce.
+A PHE report in 2020 highlighted disparities in risk of death from COVID-19 that disproportionately affect people who use social care services and the social care workforce.
+Commissioners need to understand these disparities and the impact on those most affected to ensure responses address and help reduce these risk factors to people who draw on support and the workforce.
 This also points to strategic and whole-area commissioning approaches addressing impacts of poverty and inequality.

 - Older people.
-Age is the biggest factor with people over 80 being 70 more likely to die from COVID-19 than people under 40.
+Age is the biggest factor, with people over 80 being 70 times more likely to die from COVID-19 than people under 40.

 - People of Bangladeshi ethnicity had around twice the risk of death than people of White British ethnicity.
-People of Chinese, Indian, Pakistani, Other Asian, Caribbean and Other Black ethnicity had between 10 and 50 per cent higher risk of death when compared to White British.
-There was a high increase in all cause of deaths among people born outside the UK and Ireland.
+People of Chinese, Indian, Pakistani, Other Asian, Caribbean and Other Black ethnicity had between 10 and 50 per cent higher risk of death than White British people.

 - People living in the most deprived areas of England experienced coronavirus mortality rates more than double those living in the least deprived areas.

-- People with comorbidities – a higher percentage mentioned diabetes, hypertensive diseases, chronic kidney disease, chronic obstructive pulmonary disease and dementia than all cause death certificates.
-Diabetes was mentioned on 21 per cent of death certificates where COVID-19 was also mentioned.
+- People with comorbidities – a higher percentage of COVID-19 deaths mentioned diabetes, hypertensive diseases, chronic kidney disease, chronic obstructive pulmonary disease and dementia than all cause death certificates.

 - People working in social care had significantly high rates of death from COVID-19.